Tank1334/Onboarding-Newbies/chapter_06/day_20.md

     - Understand how dynamic filtering works with distributed data sources to optimize resource utilization.

 ##### 3. **Object Storage:**
-    - Learn about Trino’s integration with object storage systems like S3, GCS, and Azure Blob Storage.
+    - Learn about Trino’s integration with object storage systems like HDFS and S3.

 ##### 4. **Functions & Operators:**
     - Overview of built-in functions and operators available in Trino.